krustowski/littr/README.md

 + safe photo sharing --- EXIF metadata are removed while image file is uploading
 + passphrase reset via e-mail
 + dark/light mode switch
-+ live in-app event notifications --- get alerted when a new post/poll is added to your flow
++ live in-app event (SSE) notifications --- get alerted when a new post/poll is added to your flow

 ## REST API service